assamite/cc-course-UH17/docs/source/ex_metaphor.rst

 		>>> tr.member('cat') # get properties and categories of a cat
 		>>> tr.category('furry', 'animal') # find concepts that are furry and fall under the animal category

+        Remember that Thesaurus Rex is a proof-of-concept web service, so use *throttling* when accessing it.
+That is, add a little pause between your calls when querying it in a loop.

 #. **RETURN** *(Code)* Use the analogy template "**{TARGET} is as {PROP} as {SOURCE}**" to construct a figurative sentence.
    Then, output the generated figurative sentence after the text produced by your Markov chain model.